-The monument to the Second Brigade, Second Division, Sixth Army Corps is south of Gettysburg on Wright Avenue.
-(Tour map: Howe & Wright Avenues)
+The monument to the 2nd Brigade, 2nd Division, 6th Corps is south of Gettysburg on Wright Avenue.
+(Howe & Wright Avenues tour map)

-The Vermont Brigade would go on to win a reputation as one of the top fighting brigades of the army but at Gettysburg it saw no action, arriving late on July 2nd and being placed in a reserve position protecting the flank.
+The Vermont Brigade would win a reputation as one of the top fighting brigades of the army.
+But at Gettysburg it saw no action, arriving late on July 2nd and being placed in a reserve position protecting the flank.

 July 2.
 Arrived about 5 P. M. after a march of 33 miles from Manchester Md.
 Moved to the left and at dark to the extreme left with one Regiment the 5th Vermont on picket.

 July 3.
 The Brigade advanced a short distance and took position with its right on east slope of Round Top its left on the Taneytown Road and remained until the close of the battle under no fire except that from artillery.

 Colonel Lewis A. Grant

 Colonel Lewis A. Grant commanded the brigade at the Battle of Gettysburg.
 Grant was a lawyer from Bellows Falls who had taught school in New Jersey, Massachusetts and Vermont.
 He became major of the 5th Vermont Volunteer Infantry Regiment when it was formed in September of 1861.
 Grant was promoted to colonel in September of 1862, and was wounded at Fredericksburg.
 He recovered, and in February of 1863 took command of the Vermont Brigade as senior colonel.
 Grant was awarded the Medal of Honor for his conduct at the Battle of Salem Church, where he was wounded.